philpagel/debian-headless/README.md

 You can override the automatic generation of source/target file names and image label by setting the respective variables in the config file.

-For installation via serial console, preseeding is not really necessary.
+For installation via serial console, preseeding is not really necessary but this Makefile expects a preseeding file so you need to supply something.

 ## Download the Debian installation image

-Download the latest Debian `netinst` installation image (currently only amd64):
+Download a Debian `netinst` installation image:

     make download

-If you want to start off an image other than the latest DEBIAN netinst, you have to download it yourself and set the `SOURCE` variable in the config file (`make config`).
+If you want to start off an image other than Debian netinst, you can provide it yourself and set the `SOURCE` variable in the config file (`make config`) accordingly.

 ## Build the ISO